-Figure 7

 Note: The time shall be set at least 30 minutes to wait after loading parts to the board in the oven/chamber.
 This time is required for the stabilization of the board dwell time at the temperature before to run stress.